jburguete/mpcotool/README.md

   0).
   * *niterations*: number of iterations (default 1).

-* Moreover, both brute force algorithms can be coupled with a gradient base method by using:
+* Moreover, both brute force algorithms can be coupled with a gradient based method by using:
   * *gradient_type*: method to estimate the gradient.
 Two options are currently available:
     * coordinates: coordinates descent method.
+It increases the total number of simulations by:
+> (number of experiments) x (number of iterations) x (number of steps) x 2 x (number of variables)
     * random: random method.
 It requires:
       - nestimates: number of random checks to estimate the gradient.

+    It increases the total number of simulations by:
+> (number of experiments) x (number of iterations) x (number of steps)
+> x (number of estimates)

   Both methods require also:
     * nsteps: number of steps to perform the gradient based method,